3d-paws/3D-PAWS-Particle-FullStation/README.md

 >A4RAIN - Configures pin A4 to be a 2nd rain gauge.
 Creates file A4RAIN.TXT.
 Reboot necessary.

+>A4RAW - Configures pin A4 for raw readings (Average of 5 samples 10ms apart).
+Creates A4RAW.TXT.
+Reports as a4r to Particle.

 >A4DIST - Configures pin A4 to be a distance gauge.
 Create file A4DIST.TXT.
 Reboot necessary.
 Default sensor is 10m where pin A4 is multiplied by 2.5mm

 >5MDIST - Configure 5m Sensor.
 Creates file 5MDIST.TXT.
 Value read from pin A4 is multiplied by 1.25mm.

 >A4CLR - Unassigns pin A4.
-Removes files A4RAIN.TXT, A4DIST.TXT, 5MDIST.TXT if they exist
+Removes files A4RAIN.TXT, A4DIST.TXT, 5MDIST.TXT, A4RAW.TXT if they exist

+>A5RAW - Configures pin A4 to be a distance gauge.
+Create file A5DIST.TXT.
+Reboot necessary.
+Default sensor is 10m where pin A4 is multiplied by 2.5mm

+>A5CLR - Unassigns pin A5.
+Removes files A5RAW.TXT if it exist

 >TXI5M - Set Transmit Interval to 5 minutes.
 Creates file TXI5M.TXT.
 Removes TXI10M.TXT file.